anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.4.3"></a>
 #### 4.1.4.3 Internal Performance Optimisation Capabilities
 **Table 4-7** below shows possible performance optimisation capabilities that can be provided by NFVI.
 These include capabilities exposed to VNFs as well as internal capabilities to NFVI.
-These capabilities will be determined by the standard instance type used by VNFC
+These capabilities will be determined by the NFVI Profile used by the VNFC.

 <a name="Table4-7"></a>